Tom Harley: Captaining the Cats (2007–2009)

 Despite the club's Grand Final defeat, Harley collected a range of individual accolades following his performances throughout the season.
 He earned his first All-Australian honour and was named as vice-captain of the team.
 Harley was also recognised by the AFLPA, as he was awarded the AFLPA Best Captain award in just his second season at the helm.
 After setting career-highs of 209 handballs and 378 disposals during the season, Harley was awarded a career-high seven Brownlow Medal votes during the count and named once again in the South Australian State of Origin team.
 He was also awarded the Geelong Football Club Best Clubman award for a record third time, and named a co-winner of the club's Community Champion award alongside teammates James Kelly and David Wojcinski.

 Harley was charged with helping the players regroup following the Grand Final loss the previous season, and admitted "losing the grand final was horrific".
 Harley missed the first six rounds of the 2009 campaign with a knee injury, before returning to feature in fourteen games for the year.
 Despite Harley's injury-riddled campaign, Geelong finished the home-and-away campaign in second place on the ladder with an 18–4 win–loss record.
 Following the failure of 2008, Harley suggested that the club had learned that it needed to "just be the best team in September" and that once qualified for the finals, focus had shifted towards rest and recovery.

 After finals win against the Western Bulldogs and Collingwood, Harley and Geelong progressed through to the Grand Final against St Kilda for a third successive season.
-During the final, Harley struggled to stay involved in the game and gathered only 5 disposals, 1 mark, and 3 tackles.
+During the final, Harley struggled to stay involved in the game and gathered five disposals, one mark, and three tackles.
 However, Geelong prevailed by 12 points to win the 2009 AFL premiership and capture its second premiership cup within three seasons.

 At the conclusion of the 2009 season, Harley announced his retirement from AFL football.
 Harley cited his inability to physically meet the demands of AFL football as his reason for departing the game.
 Harley retired as one of the most successful captains in Geelong's history: during his three years as captain, Harley led the club to a club-high two premierships—equalling the accomplishments of Fred Flanagan—and compiled a 49–7 win–loss record.
 His legacy at the club was pronounced by Thompson as being "one of the great captains in the history of the Geelong Football Club".